---

 For example: /data/name/name.db

-Finally, update your Repo to use the SQLite adapter in lib/name/repo.ex
+Finally, update your Repo to use the SQLite adapter in lib/name/repo.ex:

-documentation includes a good guide on the limits of using Ecto with SQLite3.
+The ecto_sqlite3 documentation includes a good guide on the limits of using Ecto with SQLite3.
 We recommend at least skimming this before putting it into production.

 Transferring Data from Postgres/MySQL to SQLite3